airbytehq/airbyte/docs/understanding-airbyte/beginners-guide-to-catalog.md

 ## API Examples

 The `AirbyteCatalog` offers the flexibility in how to model the data for an API.
-In the next two example, we will model data from the same API--a stock ticker--in two different ways.
+In the next two examples, we will model data from the same API--a stock ticker--in two different ways.
 In the first, the source will return a single stream called `ticker`, and in the second, the source with return a stream for each stock symbol it is configured to retrieve data for.
 Each stream's name will be a stock symbol.

 ### Static Streams Example